XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

         IETF concern
 ~~~
 {: #Figure8 title="conceptual view on 3GPP and TN connectivity meeting points"}

+The examples in Section 7 will show how the endpoints at both 3GPP and IETF concerns can be bound.

 ##  Mapping EP_transport to IETF NS CE Endpoints
 The 3GPP Management system provides the EP_Transport IOC to extend